SudoSurya/ReadingHub/README.md

 2. Or go to browser menu → **Install My Reading Hub**
 3. The app opens in a standalone window

-### PWA Features
+### PWA Notes

-- ✅ Works offline after first visit
+- ⚠️ Service worker caching removed: the app will not cache runtime assets.
+The page attempts to unregister any previously installed service worker on load to prevent offline caching.
-- ✅ Standalone window (no browser UI)
+- ✅ Standalone window (no browser UI) still supported where the browser allows installation
-- ✅ App icon on home screen/launcher
+- ✅ App icon on home screen/launcher still available via `manifest.json`
-- ✅ Fast loading with caching
-- ✅ Full screen on mobile

 ## 🚢 Deployment